Ashley Corbett, ASLA

 Megan Jones Shiotani, ASLA

 Megan is a Landscape Designer at Wenk Associates, Inc. She received a BA in Architecture from the University of Pennsylvania and a Master of Landscape Architecture from the Harvard University Graduate School of Design.
 She has worked in architecture and landscape design and research offices in San Francisco, Salt Lake City and Boston.
-She is on the Executive Committee for Women in Design Denver and is a 2017 participant in the Downtown Denver Leadership Program.
+She is on the Executive Committee for Women in Design Denver and is an alumna of the Downtown Denver Leadership Program.

 Megan is a backyard beekeeper, amateur home carpenter and an occasional public artist.